ellieearmstrong/IndiaSnowLeopard/README.md

-# IndiaSnowLeopard
+# India Snow Leopard Reference Genome
-Collaboration on India snow leopard genomes
+This repository holds scripts related to the assembly and analysis of snow leopard genomes.